0xAREEB/ScreenRecorderLite/README.md

 3. Recording will be started.
 To stop recording, press the "F8" key.

-4. The recorded video file will be saved in the same directory as the executable file.
+4. The recorded video file will be saved in the same current directory of Command Prompt.

 ## Preview
 ![Preview](https://user-images.githubusercontent.com/93572817/234247864-c8ead584-cee1-43bf-a904-09f5be53e26d.png)